Crested Gecko Setup Introduction

 - An enclosure with room to move around.
 Many people feel that young crested geckos are more comfortable in small enclosures such as small Kritter Keepers, plastic shoeboxes (with holes) or even glass jars.
 Few if any would recommend anything smaller.
 Even babies need more room than there is in a plastic sandwich-sized tupperware box.

-Being arboreal creatures, Crested Geckos prefer height to width, so it is often better to turn traditional long aquariums on their sides when they are used to house geckos, but they are usable either way.
+Being arboreal creatures, Crested Geckos prefer height to width, so it is often better to turn traditional long aquariums vertically on their sides when they are used to house climbing geckos, but they are usable either way.